kl82slo/kl82slo.github.io/_posts/2021-05-16-0003 MicroStrategy Single Sign-On to Library with Trusted Authentication.md

 ### Extra
 If at any time you need to check the secret key you can open <br />
 <tomcat>\webapps\MicroStrategyLibrary\WEB-INF\classes\config\configOverride.properties <br />
-and under identityToken.secretKey you will see your password
+and under identityToken.secretKey you will see your password <br />

 ### Additional read
 [Single sign-on](https://www2.microstrategy.com/producthelp/Current/WebSDK/Content/topics/sso/SSO_Single_Sign-on.htm)